dylibso/reactables/README.md

 </div>

-Reactables enable you to bring the power of React and JSX outside of the JavaScript ecosystem.
-Compile and render JSX templates securly from over 15 different programming languages including Python, Go, Java, Ruby, PHP, and more!
+Reactables bring the power of React and JSX outside of the JavaScript ecosystem.
+Compile and render JSX templates securly from over 15 different programming languages including Python, Go, Java, Ruby, Dotnet, PHP, and more!

 <p align="left">
  <picture>